maici/getting-started/README.md

 # Running

-First of all , you add a pcm in the folder 'pcm'.
+First of all, you add a pcm in the folder 'pcm'.
 Then in the folder 'params',  you change the parameters file with your style : Style for products, for features, for one or a group of cells , or a style for the hole matrice.
 After that, in /src/test/java/org/opencompare/customHtmlExporter/customHtmlExporterTest.java you have to add the two files(json and pcm).
+Then indicate your Html file like ("./out/pcm_oc.html").
+Execute the class.
+Open your html file to see the result.